 To use this guide, you need a SpinUp account and access to the Control Panel.

-In the main Navigation panel, select Load Balancers, then click Create a new Load Balancer at the top of the Load Balancer list as shown in the image:
+In the main Navigation panel, select Load Balancers and click Create a new Load Balancer at the top of the Load Balancer list as shown in the image:

 Alternately, you can go directly to the Load Balancer creation page at any time by clicking Create at the top right of the Control Panel and selecting Load Balancer.

 Creating a Load Balancer

 Perform the following steps to create a new Load Balancer in your current project.

 Step 1: Pick a Load Balancer name and region